ozgurural/Advanced-Task-and-Packet-Management-in-CPP/README.md

 - CMake 3.22 or later
 - Google Test (optional, for unit tests)

+### Directory Structure
+The project consists of the following directories:

+- include - This directory contains the header files for the project.
+- src - This directory contains the source files for the project.
+- test - This directory contains the unit tests for the project.

+#### Components
+The project consists of the following components:

+- PeriodicTask: A class representing a periodic task that can be executed at regular intervals.
+It takes an interval and a lambda function as arguments in its constructor and has a method called execute that executes the lambda function.
+It also has a method called isTimeToExecute that returns true if the interval has passed since the last time the task was executed.

+- TaskManager: A class responsible for managing periodic tasks and packets.
+It has a map of intervals and associated tasks and packets, a queue of incoming packets, and a thread that executes periodic tasks at their respective intervals.
+It has methods to add and remove tasks, set the interval of a task, add packets to the queue, start and stop all tasks, and process packets.
+It also has a static method called getTimeSource that returns the current time.

+- Packet: A class representing a packet with a timestamp and data.

+- PeriodicTaskFactory: A class with a static method called createPeriodicTask that takes an interval and a lambda function as arguments and returns a shared pointer to a PeriodicTask object.

+- Logger: A class with static methods for logging messages at different levels (e.g., info, warning, error).

+- main.cpp: This is the main function for a program that uses the TaskManager class defined in the previous code snippet.
+The function creates an object of type TaskManager and calls the startAllTasks() method to start the threads that process incoming packets and execute the periodic tasks.
+Then, it waits for the user to press Enter before calling the stopAllTasks() method to stop these threads and terminate the program.

 ### Building and Running the Project
 To build the project, create a build directory and run CMake in it: